battyone/python_tutorial/snippets/fluent_python.md

 Every generator is an iterator, which fully implements the iterator interface.

 The classic Iterator pattern is all about traversal: navigating some data structure.

+# Chapter 15

+A `with` block doesn't define a scope unlike a function.
+Hence, variables declared inside a `with` block can be used outside.